Scy-D2L/action-testing/match-lms-release/README.md

-# Match LMS Release Action
+# Action to Match LMS Release

 This GitHub action automatically increments the package version to match a given LMS release and creates an appropriate tag.